 Low and zero carbon (LZC) energy sources are sources of energy that release either very little or no carbon dioxide into the atmosphere when they are used.
 Installing these sources may help reduce energy bills as well as cutting carbon.

 LZC energy sources present:

-Biomass secondary heating
+- Biomass secondary heating - Solar water heating

 Your home's heat demand